Light Emission and Conductance Fluctuations in Electrically Driven and Plasmonically Enhanced Molecular Junctions

-These random fluctuations in metal-molecule contacts are also present as telegraph noise in the conductance (Fig.~\ref{fig:wandering}c, see also Fig.~\ref{figSI:BPDT citrate PMJ}).
-The biphenyl molecules are expected to switch conductance based on their intramolecular conformations \cite{mishchenko_influence_2010} and coordination geometries of the terminal thiols to the gold atoms \cite{burkle_conduction_2012}.
+Apart from an increase in the average conductance value post-functionalization (that may further evolve over long measurement times, see Supporting Information Sec.~\ref{secSI:Stability of the devices}), we observe clear telegraph noise that is consistent with a randomly switching contact at the single-molecule level (Fig.~\ref{fig:BPDT citrate PMJ}a).
+The biphenyl molecule's conductance depends on its conformation \cite{mishchenko_influence_2010} and coordination geometry of the terminal thiols to the gold atoms \cite{burkle_conduction_2012}.
 However, the changes in conductance due to these intramolecular phenomena are averaged out at room temperature where the aromatic systems are oscillating around an average position.
-Hence, the large conductance jumps, which can reach an order of magnitude, are mainly attributed to the binding and unbinding of metal-molecule contacts \cite{brunner_random_2014}, the time-scale of which has been found to be on the order of a second at room temperature \cite{carnegie2018}.
-Breaking of a single molecular junction mostly occurs at the Au-Au bond which has a bond strength of 1~eV as compared to the Au-S bond strength of 1.6~eV \cite{tsutsui_quantitative_2009}.
-The relative conductance fluctuations in our PMJs are found to be significantly enhanced under increasing electric bias (see Supporting Information Sec.~\ref{secSI:voltage induced fluatuations}) while there is no clear temperature rise seen in the overbias emission, within the fitting uncertainty (Fig.~\ref{figSI:overbias}).
-These observations suggest that a non-thermal mechanism contributes to the creation of new atomic protrusions and could be connected to recent findings on optically-induced picocavities \cite{lin_optical_2022}, where external electric fields (at optical frequency) were argued to lower the energy barrier for the creation and relaxation of a gold adatom.
-However, future dedicated experiments are needed to confirm the non-thermal mechanism that may be at play in the junction.
+The large discrete conductance jumps, which can reach an order of magnitude in some cases, are mainly attributed to the binding and unbinding of metal-molecule contacts \cite{brunner_random_2014}, the time-scale of which has been found to be on the order of a second at room temperature \cite{carnegie_room-temperature_2018}. \add{Post-selecting conductance measurements from 6 distinct BPDT PMJs at a bias voltage of 5~mV that show clear intermittent blinking, the magnitude of the conductance jump is estimated to be between $1\times10^{-4}\;G_0$ and $8.7\times10^{-3}\;G_0$ (Fig.~\ref{fig:BPDT citrate PMJ}c), which is in agreement with the conductance of a single BPDT molecule found in literature \cite{guo_measurement_2011,jeong_-chip_2020,ramachandran_electromechanical_2018,domulevicz_multidimensional_2021}.
+The conductance variation due to conformational change is much lower in magnitude \cite{vonlanthen_chemically_2009, mishchenko_influence_2010}.} Breaking of a single molecular contact mostly occurs at the Au-Au bond which has a bond strength of 1~eV as compared to the Au-S bond strength of 1.6~eV \cite{tsutsui_quantitative_2009}.
+Thus, measuring the conductance of the PMJ provides information about atomic fluctuations at the metal-molecule interface.
+The point-like IET emitters resemble randomly occurring adatom protrusions at metallic nanogaps that can locally affect the plasmonic response. \add{These atomic-scale events} are usually probed by laser spectroscopy, mainly by SERS\cite{benz_single-molecule_2016} and TERS\cite{liu_dramatic_2020} and more recently manipulated by STM in the regime of quantum point contact \cite{roslawska_atomic-scale_2021, roslawska_mapping_2022, liu_inelastic_2023}.
+Here, we show a novel probe of \add{atomic-scale fluctuations} driven by electrical current in a robust plasmonic molecular junction: our data are consistent with the picture of randomly occurring adatoms that create preferential sites for conductance and light emission.